jiradhanaaaa/Volunteer-Connect/README.md

-# About VolCon: Volunteer Connect
+#About VolCon: Volunteer Connect
-VolCon is a web-based platform developed to bridge the gap between volunteers and nonprofit organizations in Indonesia.
-Leveraging the Design Thinking methodology, the project emphasizes a user-centered approach to ensure an intuitive interface and effective user experiences.
+**VolCon** is a web-based platform designed to bridge the gap between volunteers and nonprofit organizations in Indonesia.
+It uses the Design Thinking methodology, emphasizing user-centered design to deliver an intuitive interface and impactful user experiences.

-Project Highlights:
+#Project Highlights
+##User-Centered Research:
-User-Centered Research: Conducted interviews and surveys to identify key needs of volunteers and organizations.
+Conducted interviews and surveys to understand the needs of volunteers and organizations.

-UI/UX Development: Prototyped and designed using Figma for intuitive and visually appealing interfaces.
+##UI/UX Development:
+Designed and prototyped using Figma to create an intuitive, user-friendly interface.

+##Usability Testing:
-Usability Testing: Evaluated with System Usability Scale (SUS) scores and validated through T-Test analysis for optimal design performance.
+Evaluated using the System Usability Scale (SUS), validated with T-Test analysis to ensure high usability and satisfaction.
-VolCon aims to enhance volunteerism by simplifying the process of finding and participating in nonprofit initiatives, ultimately increasing the impact of social causes.

-Attachments
+#Attachments
-For additional details, explore the project documentation and prototypes:
+For detailed insights and supporting materials, explore the following: